Today we have selected Mark Wright To to take his interview. He is the CEO of Climb Online.

 Who are your competitors?
 And how do you plan to stay in the game?

-To be honest, I don’t spend a lot of time focusing on or obsessing over our industry competitors.
-It serves little purpose and completely distracts from our own objectives for growth.
+I don’t spend much time focusing on or obsessing over our industry competitors.
+It serves little purpose and completely distracts from our objectives for growth.

 Climb Online has always focused on disrupting the digital marketing industry and focusing on profit and results for our clients.
 We as a team are always striving to improve on yesterday and build long-term working relationships with businesses and brands on both a national and international scale.
-Our passion, drive, and ambition to be the best will keep us in the game both now and in 5 or 10 years’ time.
+Our passion, drive, and ambition to be the best will keep us in the game for 5 or 10 years.

 - Spokesperson: Mark Wright